-A word of advice, though – visit the wall in spring or autumn.
+A word of advice, though – spring or autumn in China is the best time to visit the wall.
 Northern China is unbearably hot in summer and bitterly cold in winter.

-And, some more advice.
-Try to avoid the part of the wall that’s closest to Beijing (called Badaling).
+And, try to avoid the part of the wall that’s closest to Beijing (called Badaling).
 It’s overrun with tourists.

 2. The Forbidden City

 While you’re up north, you must visit The Forbidden City.
 It’s in the cultural heart of Beijing, right next to Tiananmen Square, and it’s one of the most famous places in China.

 Entering the palace gates is like stepping back in time.
 It’s such a special place.

 There are hundreds of rooms to explore, and plenty of photo opportunities.
 So, don’t rush your time here.

 Like most tourist attractions in China, The Forbidden City is always super busy.
 Keep your travel group close – you don’t want to lose anyone!